The Two-Holed Donut?! Prof. David Zureick-Brown Presents a Smorgasbord of Open Questions in Number Theory

 a2 + b2 = c2.
 Whether it’s a distant high school memory or it has found its way into your physics homework somehow, there’s no denying that the Pythagorean theorem — timeless and profound, seared into all our memories — is practically a cultural touchstone in addition to a mathematical one.

 On Monday, February 12, the Math Colloquium series for this semester kicked off with Amherst’s own Professor David Zureick-Brown.
-In all its simple and elegant beauty, the infamous theorem shone on the title slide, accompanied by a digestible visual proof.
-Zureick-Brown explained to the audience that proofs like these for the Pythagorean theorem are plentiful throughout history— so much, in fact, that even President James Garfield, when he was a House representative, added to the mix in his free time (unimaginable in today’s Congress…).
+In all its simple and elegant beauty, the famous theorem shone on the title slide, accompanied by a digestible visual proof.
+Zureick-Brown explained to the audience that proofs like these for the Pythagorean theorem are plentiful throughout history — so much so, in fact, that even President James Garfield, when he was a House representative, added to the mix in his free time (unimaginable in today’s Congress…).

 Zureick-Brown’s choice from the pool of over a hundred proofs of the Pythagorean theorem.
 It’s completely visual; no words needed for this one!
 Source: Professor David Zureick-Brown (DZB).